-To add VMkernel adapters to all hosts connected to the Rack 1 Management VDS:
+To add a VMkernel adapter to each host connected to the Rack 1 Management VDS:

 - 1. On the web client Home screen, select Networking. - 2.
-Right click on Rack 1 Management VDS, and select Add and Manage Hosts. - 3.
+Right click Rack 1 Management VDS, and select Add and Manage Hosts. - 3.
 In the Add and Manage Hosts dialog box: - a.
-On the Select task page, select Manage host networking.
+On the Select task page, make sure Manage host networking is selected.
 Click Next. - a.
-On the Select hosts page, click + Attached hosts.
+On the Select hosts page, click 🕈 Attached hosts.
 Select all hosts.
 Click OK > Next. - b.
 On the Select network adapter tasks page, make sure the Manage VMkernel adapters box is checked and all other boxes are unchecked.
 Click Next. - c.
 The Manage VMkernel network adapters page opens.